Raoulorlando/rtd-tutorial/README.md

 ## What other directives can be used?

 For a list of other available directives in Restructured Text (RST), view [this page](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html)

+## How to transform existing HTML-tables to markdown?

+To transform existing HTML-tables to markdown it is recommended to use [this site](https://www.tablesgenerator.com/markdown_tables).
+Make sure to enable the option "line breaks as \<br\>"